2023 Best Allied Health Professions Associate Degree Schools in Mississippi

 The average amount in student loans that allied health majors at Coahoma Community College take out while working on their Associate Degree is $14,726.

-Read full report on Allied Health Professions at East Mississippi Community College
+Read full report on Allied Health Professions at Coahoma Community College

-Out of the 14 schools in Mississippi that were part of this year’s ranking, Itawamba Community College landed the # 3 spot on the list.
-Located in the remote town of Fulton, ICC is a public school with a small student population.
+A rank of #3 on this year’s list means Itawamba Community College is a great place for allied health professions students working on their associate degree.
+Located in the town of Fulton, ICC is a public college with a small student population.

 While working on their Associate Degree, allied health majors at ICC accumulate an average of around $13,148 in student debt.